 A hemp product can sound very appealing based on the way in which it’s described by a manufacturer, but ultimately, bioavailability is key to how successful a product will be.
 That’s why you should always look for products made by reputable companies that utilize the best extraction methods, storage methods, and formulation methods that allow the cannabinoids to be as bioavailable as possible.

-Sativa Remedy goes to great lengths to ensure that each brand/manufacturer we carry has gone through every step of manufacturing in order to create the most bioavailable CBD and delta 8 products available on our site.
+Sativa Remedy goes to great lengths to ensure that each brand/manufacturer we carry has gone through every step of manufacturing in order to create the most bioavailable hemp cannabinoid products available on our site.